Fellowship of the Bellows: Argentina

 On 7 September 1945, the "Fellowships of the Bellows" blew themselves out at a mammoth "Deflation Party" at the Plaza Hotel, Buenos Aires attended by more than 1,000 "fellow bellows", including specially selected young ladies to represent each of the many Latin American countries that had raised funds in this way.
 Nearly 10 million Pesos (approx. £600,000) had been raised at a time when a Spitfire cost £5,000.

 The founders of the Fellowship of the Bellows maintained their anonymity throughout their lives and eschewed any publicity.
 However, the identity of the principals can now (2014) formally be made public.
 The High Wind was E A (Bill) Rumboll, who was with Ernst Berg & Cia (Advertising Agency) and also worked for British Intelligence in Buenos Aires until he had to flee to Britain when his cover was blown.
 Then in the latter part of the war, operating out of London, he ran the escape routes through Spain to enable British servicemen to reach Gibraltar and return to Britain.
 Some RAF crew, who had escaped capture, returned via this route and saw active service again within 24 hours of reaching Britain.
 The Whirlwinds (Secretaries) were George Ward and Alan Murray of London & South America Investment Trust.
 The Receiver of Windfalls (Cashier) was Colin Shearer and the Keeper of the Windbag (Treasurer) was George Collins.

-The Library of the Royal Air Force Museum, Hendon, north London contains more than eighty items relating to the Fellowship of the Bellows comprising letters, membership documents and photographs.
+The Royal Air Force Museum Archive and Library collections contain more than eighty items relating to the Fellowship of the Bellows comprising letters, membership documents and photographs.
 Copies of much original material (including a montage of badges) was given to the library of the Royal Air Force Museum in January 1999, in the name of the Servants of the Bellows.
 Copies are kept by J W E Rumboll (second son of E A (Bill) Rumboll (1910-1978), the High Wind), who made the decision that the identity of the Servants of the Bellows should be confirmed as above.